-During their bi-weekly session, pupils will be learning new skills and building on our Claires Court Key Values and Essentials using the outdoors as our classroom at Junior Boys.
+During their bi-weekly session, pupils will be learning new skills and building on our Claires Court Key Values and Essentials using the outdoors as our classroom at Juniors.
 Cross Curricular Activities will include den building, bridge building and crafts for all year groups and, in the Summer Term, Year 5 and Year 6 will learn the art of fire building and lighting (smores will definitely happen!).
-In Year 6, we will progress to cooking some food over their routine in place, is very beneficial.
+In Year 6, we will progress to cooking some food over their fires.
+We will be using the Thicket and our own Bushcraft area, which will be developed into a larger space to allow us to do more activities on site.